 The Acting Assistant Director for Biological Sciences is Dr. Simon Malcomber.

 The mission of the Directorate for Biological Sciences (BIO) is to enable discoveries for understanding life.
-BIO-supported research advances the frontiers of biological knowledge, increases our understanding of complex systems, and provides a theoretical basis for original research in many other scientific disciplines.
+BIO-supported research advances the frontiers of biological knowledge and provides a theoretical basis for prediction within complex, dynamic living systems through an integration of scientific disciplines.

 Areas of Support (also see interactive org chart)

 The Directorate for Biological Sciences supports research to advance understanding of the principles and mechanisms governing life.
 Research studies extend across systems that encompass biological molecules, cells, tissues, organs, organisms, populations, communities, and ecosystems up to and including the global biosphere.
 Comprehensive concepts that bridge and unify the diverse areas of biology include complexity, robustness, communication, resilience, adaptability and cooperation.
 Achieving a coherent understanding of the complex biological web of interactions that is life is a major challenge of the future.
 This challenge will require that knowledge about the structure and dynamics of individual biological units, networks, sub-systems and systems be compiled and connected from the molecular to the global level and across scales of time and space.
 Integral to all activities across the directorate is a commitment to integrate research and education, broaden participation, and promote international partnerships.

 The Directorate of Biological Sciences is organized into Divisions:

 The Division of Biological Infrastructure (DBI) supports development and enhancement of resources for research, human capital, and mid-to-large-scale infrastructure and centers to promote advances in all areas of biological research.
 Follow DBInfo, the DBI blog, for updates.